“I’ve learned that home isn’t a place, it’s a feeling.”

 My life has always been one of reverence for animals and the natural world.
 As such, my need for time in nature rivals only my need for breath.
 Because I’m so deeply connected to Earth, I’m also deeply connected to Earth changes.
 I can say, with no trace of reservation, that the changes—particularly in the last three years—are extreme.
 I share this from first-hand experience.
 From coast to coast, forests that once teemed with life, are virtually silent.
 Trees and plant life are brittle, dry and frail in appearance.
 Beaches that once provided a sense of calm, are littered with rubbish and detritus as far as the eye can see.
 Rivers, lakes, streams, and oceans that were once healing grounds for tranquility, now suffocate in plastic, sewage, pesticides, oil slicks, heavy metals, and god knows what else.
 Meadows and fields once soothing for contemplation, naps, and cloud watching, are infested with disease-carrying ticks, poison ivy, giant hogweed, wild parsnip, and aggressive, sleepless mosquitoes.

 I used to look forward to summer with excitement.
-The warmer, sunnier, and longer days meant greater opportunities to be outside camping, swimming, cycling, hiking, canoeing, and just plain old, being.
+The warmer, sunnier days meant greater opportunities to be outside camping, swimming, cycling, hiking, canoeing, and just plain old, being.
 But the oppressive heat and stifling humidity of recent summers has made physical exertion so effortful and agitating that I now look at summer with dread.
 Winters are longer, icier, and feel uncomfortably damp.
 Spring blends into summer, while autumn has merged with winter.
 The four seasons I once knew, are no more.
 It’s either too hot or too cold.
 Essentially I’m now living on a planet with two extreme, intolerable seasons.

-For the average person—the majority collective—it becomes much easier to ignore or deny these changes when confined to the climate-controlled environments of offices, shops, cars, homes or apartments; distracted by offspring, work, and the pitiful virtual world that now defines the human experience.
+For the average person—the majority collective—it becomes much easier to ignore or deny these changes when confined to their cities and the climate-controlled environments of offices, shops, cars, homes or apartments; distracted by offspring, work, and the pitiful virtual world that now defines the human experience.
 In my life, I’ve chosen to be fully present to Earth changes, however, and this makes the big picture exponentially bigger.
 The quality of outdoor time I once knew is severely compromised, and it’s quickly becoming a sickening experience: physically, mentally, emotionally, and even spiritually.

 I confess to finding some dark amusement in the proliferation of “invasive species” and parasites such as wild parsnip, giant hogweed, poison ivy and ticks—especially ticks.
 Whether we like it or not, Earth will always reflect back to us the outcome of our collective choices.
 We’ve not chosen wisely.
 The infiltration of ticks in northern climates such as Canada is a powerful metaphor reflecting back to us exactly what we have become.
 Like humans, ticks are resilient, prolific breeders that voraciously consume with no concern for the host.
 Ironically, the profusion of ticks also parallels the profusion of humans.
 While parasites consume exclusively to feed and survive, humans consume from a place of false superiority for the illusion of comfort.
-In effect, we have created the perfect conditions for parasitic species to thrive and reflect back to us what we refuse to see about ourselves: that we are parasitic predators with a gluttonous appetite for Life that can only be managed by our own self-destruction.
+In effect, we have created the perfect conditions for parasitic species to thrive and reflect back to us what we are: parasitic predators with a gluttonous appetite for Life that can only be managed by our own self-destruction.